TiraLabra/loppukesa_2020/_en/index.md

 <ul>
   <li id="demo" />
   <li><b>Mandatory!</b> Contact the course assistant if you can not make the Demo session.
 The Demo session is mandatory to get a passing grade!</li>
-  <li>Preferrably present with your own laptop.
-In this case you may want to arrive early to test that the laptop works properly with the projector.
-If you are not able to present using your own laptop, please make arrangements with a friend or contact a course assistant.</li>
+  <li>Everyone should present with their own computer.
+You may want to arrive early to test that the laptop works properly with the projector/screen sharing software.
+If you are not able to present using your own machine, please make arrangements with a friend or contact a course assistant.</li>
-  <li>All projects will also be loaded onto a presentation machine, which you may use for the demonstration.
-However the presentation machine don't always work at all and when they work, the projects may not work in the presentation environment.</li>
   <li>At most 5 minutes per project.</li>
   <li>Slides are not required for the presentation and generally not recommended unless you have a specific reason to use them.</li>
 </ul>